astorDev/horology/flutter/docs/custom-cupertino.md

 ![](picker-default.png)

-Aha, it's also margined it exactly the same way.
-This time the picker, provides sligtly more opportunity for customization, in particular the `selectionOverlay` property.
-If we'll disable edges capping:
+Aha, it's also margined in exactly the same way.
+This time the picker, provides slightly more opportunity for customization, in particular the `selectionOverlay` property.
+If we disable edge capping:

 ```dart
 selectionOverlay: CupertinoPickerDefaultSelectionOverlay(